jon-jacky/Piety/directories.md

 Piety directories
 =================

-Piety is organized into these directories.
-Each directory contains a *README* file with more information.
+Piety is organized into these directories:

 - **applications**: miscellaneous applications